ErpNetDocs/tech/reference/config-options-reference.md

     2. The user sets it manually.
     3. The key is introduced in version: - 2019.1 (in implementation)

+>[!Note]
-    ​     ***Note:\*** Before version 2019.1 a new User Group was created automatically every time when a new user is created and this behaviour could not be disabled.
+>Before version 2019.1 a new User Group was created automatically every time when a new user is created and this behaviour could not be disabled.
 Since version 2019.1 the behaviour is disabled by default and could be activated manually using the current registry key.

 42. Key